-Dresden Green Vault stolen jewels
+Dresden museum heist: What we know about the stolen jewels

 Sword and scabbard

 Measuring 96 centimeters (38 inches) long and weighing 553 grams (1.2 pounds), this sword was accompanied by a scabbard, or sheath.
-Together, they contain almost 800 diamonds and, according to Dresden's state museum group, forming part of a "set" along with various other jewels, including knee and shoe buckles, and an epaulette.
+Together, they contain almost 800 diamonds and, according to Dresden's state museum group, form part of a "set" along with various other jewels, including knee and shoe buckles, and an epaulette.

 Order of the White Eagle jewel